jaylach/kale/README.md

 controllers and models. kale can transform to and from JSON natively.
 There are plans to, eventually, add in XML and YAML support as well. kale is heavily inspired by the Ruby gem [rabl](https://github.com/nesquena/rabl).
 The syntax was designed to be very similar to JSON, as it's familiar to most web developers.
-It also borrows a lot of conventions from the AngularJS project.

 kale sets out with a few main goals in mind:

-* An easy, familiar, way to separate the view logic from your data within RESTful APIs
+* an easy, familiar, way to separate the view logic from your data within RESTful APIs
-* A simple, lightweight templating language that makes sense for application data
+* a simple, lightweight templating language that makes sense for application data
-* Ability to serve your API data in different formats from the same view
+* ability to serve your API data in different formats from the same view

-Please note that kale is currently in an _alpha_ state.
+please note that kale is currently in a _beta_ state.
 Most features are somewhere between Stability 1 (Experimental) and Stability 2 (Unstable).

 breaking changes
 ----------------
-the latest version of kale (0.7.1) introduces some breaking changes. you can find the complete changelog in the [CHANGELOG.md](CHANGELOG.md) file.
+the latest version of kale (1.0.0) introduces some breaking changes. you can find the complete changelog in the [CHANGELOG.md](CHANGELOG.md) file.

 installation
 ------------
-`$ npm install kale`
+`$ npm install kale@beta` _note: this version is not yet published to npm._

 using kale
 ----------